LEARNAcademy/syllabus/rails/controllers-routes-views.md

 end
 ```

 Now that we have our aliases we can create the links in the landing page view.
 There is a wonderful Ruby helper method called `linked_to` that takes two arguments.
 The first argument is the text of the hyperlink and the second argument is the navigation.
 In this example, we will use a string for the text of the hyperlink.
 The navigation will be our route alias.
 In Rails, route aliases are referenced by appending `_path` to the name of the route alias.
-Since our route is called `menu` our navigation will be `menu_path`.
+Since our route for the menu page is called `menu` our navigation will be `menu_path`.
 The code for the link will look like this:

 ```ruby
 link_to 'See the Menu', menu_path